 Apple released a beta version of MacOS Mojave at the beginning of June 2018 and soon the final version will be available for download.
 When the final version of Mojave arrives before downloading it would be wise to confirm that the apps you use from developers like Adobe, Microsoft, Avid and even Apple itself, will work with the new operating system.

-You won’t be able to run incompatible software on Mojave - some apps will be disabled when you upgrade to the new macOS.
-It is also possible that some apps will work but they may be buggy.
 Before updating it's a good idea to check if any of your apps may not run as well as they did in older versions of the Mac operating system.
 You may be hoping that the developers will issue an update your app to make them compatible (if for example you are running an old version of Microsoft Office or Adobe Creative Suite) but you will likely be disappointed.
 If there is a newer version of the app it's more likely that the developer will encourage you to upgrade to the newer version.

 In this article we will describe an easy way to check compatibility with macOS Mojave, so you can be sure that the apps you use will work with Mojave.
 We will also run through those apps that are known not to be compatible with Mojave and offer solutions to those readers who need to run unsupported apps but don’t want to miss out on the new features in MacS Mojave.